rse/audio-setup/audio-basics.md

   As dB FS is measured per sample, a maximum of 0 dB FS in DSP can still lead to clipping in analog audio because of "inter-sample peaks".
-  Hence, dB TP (Decibel relative to True Peek) is usually used as the measured unit for "Maximum True Peek Level" instead of dB FS and hence the sound limiting usually is recommended to be at -1.0 dB TP.
+  Hence, dB TP (Decibel relative to True Peak) is usually used as the measured unit for "Maximum True Peak Level" instead of dB FS and hence the sound limiting usually is recommended to be at -1.0 dB TP.

   As dBFS is described mathematically as `dBFS = 20 *